puppetlabs/bolt/pre-docs/bolt_configure_orchestrator.md

 To set up Bolt to use the orchestrator API you must do the following:

-- Install the Bolt module in a PE environment.
+- Install the bolt module in a PE environment.
 - Set PE RBAC permissions for Bolt tasks.
 - Adjust the orchestrator configuration files, as needed
 - View available tasks

-## Enable Bolt actions in the PE environment
+## Install the bolt module in a PE environment

-Bolt uses a task to execute commands, upload files, and run scripts over pcp.
-To install this this task install Bolt source code as a module named 'bolt' in the Puppet code used in PE.
+Bolt uses a task to execute commands, upload files, and run scripts over Orchestrator.
+To install this task install Bolt source code as a module named 'bolt' in the Puppet code used in PE.
 Install the code in the same environment as the other tasks you want to run.
 Use the following Puppetfile line: